Skip to Content

 Five Points Restaurant Asheville Breakfast with two plates on brown table, one with three over easy eggs and grits and one with pink ham and over easy egg with toast on sidePin

-For the best brunch in Asheville – where the locals go – 5 Points is a must if you seek out casual diners and classic greasy but delicious breakfast options.
+For the best brunch in Asheville – where the locals go – 5 Points is a must if you seek out casual diners and classic greasy but delicious breakfast spots.

 Located at the intersection of Downtown, Historic Montford, and North Asheville, enjoy a no-frills, budget-friendly, and third-generation family diner.